 Public Input Invited on North Sonoma Mountain Master Plan

 The public is invited to learn more and share ideas at a workshop scheduled for 6 to 8 p.m.
 April 27 at the Bennett Valley Guild Hall, 4145 Grange Road, Santa Rosa, 95404.
-A second workshop will be scheduled this summer.
+A second workshop will be scheduled for Winter 2018.

 North Sonoma Mountain is Sonoma County's newest park.
 The 820-acre site southeast of Santa Rosa opened in early 2015 and includes a 4-mile segment of the Bay Area Ridge Trail connecting to Jack London State Historic Park.